mfundo02/cross-matching/srl2/index.rst

 - Modify RA/Dec filtering parameters if needed to change the region of interest.
 - Adjust the cutout size in the `cutout()` function if necessary.
 - Ensure proper installation of dependencies to avoid import errors.
+- Ensure the values in the 'parameter.ini' file are called correctly

 ## Troubleshooting
 - **ImportError**: Check that all required Python packages are installed.